-As at May 31, 2017, the Company had \$5,251 in cash.
+As at August 31, 2017, the Company had \$5,734 in cash.
 The Company does not have cash flow from operations due to it being an exploration stage company; therefore, financings have been the sole source of funds.
-At May 31, 2017, the Company had working capital deficit of \$565,932 and an accumulated deficit of \$6,828,448.
+At August 31, 2017, the Company had working capital deficit of \$900,186 and an accumulated deficit of \$6,946,246.
 On February 6, 2017, the Company announced a private placement for gross proceeds of \$5,600,000.
-The announced private placement has been put on hold until pending a resolution of the Lupin water license security issue which will allow the LMI acquisition to proceed.
+The announced private placement was cancelled pending a resolution of the Lupin water license security issue.
+The Company will announce a new financing to fund the New Ulu Option Agreement upon or before signing the agreement.

 In the opinion of management, the working capital is insufficient to support the Company's near term general administrative and corporate operating requirements on an on-going basis.
-In order to complete the anticipated Lupin transaction, fund the required work expenditures under the Option Agreement and fund administrative costs, further funds will be required and the Company is likely to raise such funds from the issuances of units and shares.
+In order to complete the anticipated Lupin transaction, fund the required work expenditures under the Option Agreement and fund administrative costs, further funds will be required, and the Company is likely to raise such funds from the issuances of units and shares.